darklife/darkriscv/README.md

 - 7680: the end of RAM (stack)

 As long the *DarkRISCV* uses separate instruction and data buses, it is not possible dump the ROM area.
-It is obviously that a unified ROM/RAM memory works better, but it requires a intermediary separated cache in order to avoid concurrency between the instruction and data buses.
+However, this limitation is not present when the option __HARVARD__ is activated, as long the core is constructed in a way that the ROM bus is conected to one bus from a dual-ported memory and the RAM bus is connected to a different bus from the same dual-ported memory.
+From the *DarkRISCV* point of view, they are fully separated and independent buses, but in reality they area in the same memory area, which makes possible the data bus change the area where the code is stored.
+With this feature, it will be possible in the future create loadable codes from the FLASH memory! :)

 ## Acknowledgments

-Special thanks to the Friends of DarkRISCV: Paulo Matias (jedi master and verilog guru), Paulo Bernard (co-worker and verilog guru), Evandro Hauenstein (co-worker and git guru), Lucas Mendes (technology guru), Marcelo Toledo (technology guru), Fabiano Silos (technology guru and darkriscv beta tester), Guilherme Barile (technology guru and first guy to post anything about the darkriscv [2]), Alasdair Allan (technology guru, posted an article about the darkriscv [3]) and Gareth Halfacree (technology guru, posted an article about the darkriscv [3].
-Special thanks to all people who directly and indirectly contributed to this project, including the company I work for.

-TODO: add more friends in this list! :)
+Special thanks to my old colleagues from the Verilog/VHDL/IT area:

+- Paulo Matias (jedi master and verilog/bluespec/riscv guru)
+- Paulo Bernard (co-worker and verilog guru)
+- Evandro Hauenstein (co-worker and git guru)
+- Lucas Mendes (technology guru)
+- Marcelo Toledo (technology guru)
+- Fabiano Silos (technology guru)

+Also, special thanks to the "friends of darkriscv" that found the project in the internet and contributed in any way to make it better:

+- Guilherme Barile (technology guru and first guy to post anything about the darkriscv!
+[2]).
+- Alasdair Allan (technology guru, posted an article about the darkriscv [3])
+- Gareth Halfacree (technology guru, posted an article about the DarkRISCV [4])
+- Ivan Vasilev (ported DarkRISCV for Lattice Brevia XP2!)
+- timdudu from github (fix in the LDATA and found a bug in the BCC instruction)
+- hyf6661669 from github (lots of contributions, including the fixes regarding the AUIPC and S{B,W,L} instructions, ModelSIM simulation, the memory byte select used by store/load instructions and much more!)
+- All other colleagues from github that contributed with fixes, corrections and suggestions.

+Finally, thanks to all people who directly and indirectly contributed to this project, including the company I work for and all colleagues that tested the *DarkRISCV*.

 ## References